 Minimum age of 21 years old (the same “young driver” fees apply to drivers under 25 years old at certain rental companies).

 Passport: original physical document, with the same nationality as the driver’s license (if the passport is American, the driver’s license must also be issued in the United States).
+This is the only international identity document considered valid by rental companies for profile verification and confirmation of the renter's identity.

 Driver’s license: valid, physical, and issued more than 2 years ago.